testillano/h2agent/README.md

   even for complex logic provisioned (admin server hardcodes 1 worker thread(s)).
   It could be increased if hardware concurrency (8) permits a greater margin taking into account other process threads considered busy and I/O time spent by server threads.
+When more than 1 worker is configured, a queue dispatcher model starts to process the traffic, and also enables extra features like congestion control.

 [--traffic-server-max-worker-threads <threads>]
-  Number of traffic server maximum worker threads; defaults to the number of worker threads but could be a higher number so they will be created when needed.
+  Number of traffic server maximum worker threads; defaults to the number of worker threads but could be a higher number so they will be created when needed to extend in real time, the queue dispatcher model capacity.

 [--traffic-server-queue-dispatcher-max-size <size>]
-  When the traffic server configures more than 1 worker thread, a queue dispatcher will be used to process the traffic scheduling a initial number of threads which could grow up to a maximum value (given by '--traffic-server-max-worker-threads').
+  The queue dispatcher model (which is activated for more than 1 server worker) schedules a initial number of threads which could grow up to a maximum value (given by '--traffic-server-max-worker-threads').
   Optionally, a basic congestion control algorithm can be enabled by mean providing a non-negative value to this parameter.
 When the queue size grows due to lack of consumption capacity, a service unavailable error (503) will be answered skipping